saucelabs/visual-examples/wdio/README.md

 ### Test results summary

-`browser.checkResults()` can be used to obtain a summary of test results.
+`browser.sauceVisualResults()` can be used to obtain a summary of test results.
 The command will make the test wait until the results are calculated and return a summary in format:
 ```ts
     {
         QUEUED: number; // Diffs that are pending for processing.
 Should be 0 in case the test is completed without any timeouts